BDC Hamburger Icon

 Watching an employee struggle with substance abuse can be incredibly tough.
 Employers may have a right to terminate an employee if their job performance declines because of substance abuse.
 However, many wish to help their team member constructively address addiction through a substance abuse treatment program.

-With all the focus on helping employees enter treatment, it’s important to remember that rehab is just the first step.
-Helping staff members re-enter the workplace after treatment can be just as challenging, and it’s just as crucial for long-term sobriety.
+With all the focus on helping employees enter treatment, it’s important to remember that rehab is only the first step.
+Helping staff members re-enter the workplace after treatment can be equally as challenging, but it’s crucial for long-term sobriety.

-Supporting employees who return to work after rehab
+How to support employees returning to work after rehab

 Returning to work can be an important milestone for post-rehab employees, but there are several measures you should take to help ensure a successful transition.
-Keep the following guidelines in mind for supporting employees in their return to work.
+Remember the following guidelines for supporting employees in their return to work.

 1. Establish a return-to-work agreement.

-A return-to-work agreement (RTWA) is a written document that outlines an employer’s expectation for a returning employee.
+A return-to-work agreement (RTWA) is a written document outlining an employer’s expectations for a returning employee.
 The U.S. Department of Labor recommends an RTWA be in place before a staff member returns to the workplace.
-This agreement outlines expectations – including complying with a drug-free workplace – and acknowledges that failure to meet these standards may be grounds for termination.
+This agreement outlines expectations — including complying with a drug-free workplace — and acknowledges that failure to meet these standards may be grounds for termination.
 This agreement is an important accountability tool.

 FYIDid you know

-If you’re drafting a return-to-work agreement for the first time, here is a sample return-to-work agreement to get you started.
+If you're drafting a return-to-work agreement for the first time you may want to hire an attorney.
 It is always a good idea to seek legal guidance when drafting employment contracts.

-2. Support the employee with a return-to-work plan.
+2. Assist the employee with a return-to-work plan.

-Another part of your return-to-work plan might include frequently checking in with the employee to assess their success or administering random drug tests to ensure they are substance-free.
+Another part of your return-to-work plan might include frequently checking in with the employee to assess their success or administering random drug tests to ensure they are drug-free.

 3. Reintegrate the employee back into the office.